katamaric/PMT/README.md

 ng test --code-coverage
 ```

-The tests should then run in pop-up browser and you can view the coverage summary directly in the VSCode terminal.
+The tests should then run in a pop-up browser and you can view the coverage summary directly in the VSCode terminal.

 ---